adrfer/xcode-snippets/README.md

 # Xcode Snippets
-A jazzy arsenal of Swift code snippets for Xcode.
+A jazzy arsenal of Swift snippets for Xcode.

 Snippets tested in `Xcode 7.1.1` and `Swift 2.1`.